Heston Bites is a newspaper inspired by the creative culinary mastermind - Heston Blumenthal

 Heston breaks down the tongue in this text, sourced from his book Heston at home.
 The five tastes namely salty, sweet, sour, bitter and umami, when understood well results in an absolutely tongue-gasmic culinary experience.

-This article, a snippet from one of Heston’s books, explains how eating is a multi-sensorial experience, one that Heston so skillfully manipulates to extend the experience beyond the expected.
+This article, a snippet from one of Heston’s books, explains how eating is a multi-sensorial experience, one that Heston so skillfully manipulates to extend the eating experience beyond the usual and expected.

 As an extension of the same article, this design illustrates the idea of a sensory explosion.
 Understanding the science behind it can train diners to reach for unusual culinary delights.